Haider9786/DairyTech-MilkSystem/README.md.txt

 # DairyTech - Milk Collection Digitalization System

-This MERN-stack based web application is my Final Year Project (FYP) designed to digitize the milk collection process in rural areas.
+This MERN-stack based web application is going to be my Final Year Project (FYP) designed to digitize the milk collection process in rural areas.

 ## 🌟 Key Features
 - Collectors can log daily milk data (quantity, fat %, rate).